cioddi/node-fleximg2-draft/README.md

 - no DOM rewriting
 - only need to include one script no code change at all
 - decide img width height and cropping just by applying css
+- after the session is set it would work even well with Browsers lookahead asset parsers

 ### disadvantages

 - not suitable for websites where the content changes frequently every content change requires reindexing
+- could require some flexible and performant hardware to be fast

 ## Requirements